sinbad/UEScripts/ReadMe.md

    I maintain this is *extremely* dumb behaviour because you can easily add files that should be ignored by accident, unless you manually add the folder first.
-However a big TSVN thread froma few years back has defended this bizarre approach as "by design".
+However a big TSVN thread from a few years back has defended this bizarre approach as "by design".
 So to mitigate this, I pre-create the majority of our preferred folder structure ahead of time.

    Our preferred **workflow** is:

    1. All content creation tool files in `$REPO/MediaSrc` (subfolders by type)
-      * These are typically in formats UE4 doesn't read directly, so outside `Content`
+      * These are typically in formats that UE4 might not read directly, so outside `Content`
-      * These files are tracked in SVN
+      * These files are *tracked* in SVN
    1. When exporting, place output (`FBX`, `PNG`, `WAV` etc) in `$REPO/Content` (and subfolders)
       * These files are *ignored* in SVN because they are derived data
       * UE4 imports them to a `.uasset` which contains all their contents anyway
-   1. All `.uasset` post-imported content in `$REPO/Content` is tracked in SVN (binary)
+   1. All `.uasset` post-imported content in `$REPO/Content` is *tracked* in SVN (binary)

-   So the tool pre-creates `MediaSrc`, `Content` and subfolders (if they don't already exist), and add them to Subversion ahead of time to head off as many quirks as possible.
+   So the tool pre-creates `MediaSrc`, `Content` and subfolders (if they don't already exist), and adds them to Subversion ahead of time to head off as many quirks as possible.

 1. **Ignore derived export data in Content folder**